Reviews You Can Rely On

 We highlight awards for specific user groups because beacons, like many things, aren't a one size fits all sort of product.
 Certainly, like many things, the more you spend, the more features you receive.
 However, with beacons, the most feature-rich option might not actually help you find someone faster.
 This is because the most capable beacons are frequently designed with more complicated interfaces.
 Because they are generally less straightforward to use – especially against the clock of trying to save someone's life – an ultra-capable beacon geared towards a pro might be a poor choice for a new user or a novice who doesn't practice as frequently.

-avalanche beacon - simply designed, mid-level beacons, like the bca tracker s (center)...
+avalanche beacon - simply designed beacons like the bca tracker s (center) performed...

-Simply designed, mid-level beacons, like the BCA Tracker S (center) and Mammut Barryvox (right), performed exceptionally well in the hands of dozens of people who had never even touched a beacon before.
+Simply designed beacons like the BCA Tracker S (center) performed exceptionally well in the hands of dozens of people who had never even touched a beacon before.

 Credit: Ian Nicholson

-The great news here, financially speaking, is that for one- to two-person burials – which comprise 95% of avalanche accidents – every beacon we tested is more than capable of performing this task.
+The great news, financially speaking, is that for one- to two-person burials, which comprise 95% of avalanche accidents, every beacon we tested is more than capable of performing this task.
 The better news is that the most intuitive beacons tend to be in the middle of the price range.
-One beacon that particularly fits this description is the Backcountry Access Tracker S. It's fast, easy to use, and the price is right – at its price point, it's an incredibly capable beacon and, therefore, a great value.
-If you're seeking a beacon with more advanced features but don't want to spend top dollar, the Arva Neo Pro BT is the lowest-priced professional-level beacon in our test.
-Nestled nicely between those two options is the Black Diamond Recon X, which offers advanced flagging functions in an altogether user-friendly package.
+One beacon that particularly fits this description is the Backcountry Access Tracker S. It's fast, easy to use, and the price is right – at its price point, it's an incredibly capable beacon, and therefore a great value.
+If you're seeking a beacon with more advanced features but don't want to spend top dollar, the Arva Neo BT Pro is the lowest-priced professional-level beacon in our test.
+Nestled nicely between those two options is the Mammut Barryvox 2, which offers some advanced functions, including a flagging function, in an altogether user-friendly package.

 avalanche beacon - cheaper models often perform quite well, but be wary of their...